Hastieiliat/Final-Project/README.md

 ## 5. Decide which technologies will be used.

 We are going to use Machine learning and Jupyter notebook.
-Also we will use Map GeoJSON for showing which crime happened in which lication and also compare the time between crimes.
+Also we will use Map GeoJSON for showing which crime happened in which location and also compare the time between crimes.

 ![image](https://user-images.githubusercontent.com/100230706/177631021-dc5f7986-5b4c-4a66-af50-e126e8536562.png)